aknez615/Boss-Enemy_GOAP-System/README.md

-Scripts that I worked on for the game Mechanisoul.
-Current ongoing Workshop project started August 2025
+Unity GOAP System that was made for diverse boss AI